mathesar-foundation/mathesar-wiki/design/specs/database-switching.md

 dateCreated: 2021-07-01T21:19:29.919Z
 ---

+> This spec is outdated and should not be followed.
+{.is-error}

 # Context
 Users might have multiple databases, and they need to switch between them as necessary, in a seamless manner, without worrying about the current status of open tables or views.